Seeds for the Soul

 Best for: Healthy and delicious brunch

-Pop down to this bright basement café on Hanover Street where you can get brunch with gluten free options and healthy choices.
+Pop down to Urban Angel's bright basement café on Hanover Street where you can get brunch with gluten free options and healthy choices.
 Be transported to the Middle East with their authentic falafel sandwich, or for a sweet and healthy boost, the raw cocao smoothie is also a fantastic option.

 121 Hanover Street, EH2 1DJ (0131 225 6215)

 This article was written in collaboration with Scott from Blu Blazer Guy.
-Take a look at his website for more tips on things to see and do in Edinburgh.
+Discover more of his top tips on things to see and do in Edinburgh>